 Jasper Day Hikes

-From half-day hikes to multi-day hikes – and everything in between – there are tons of trails of varying difficulties for you to discover once you leave Jasper townsite.
-From glacier-fed lakes bluer than Ryan Gosling’s eyes, to winding paths through untouched alpine meadows, to breathtaking mountain top views, there’s a hike for everyone in Jasper!
+From half-day to multi-day hikes – and everything in between – there are tons of trails of varying difficulties for you to discover once you leave Jasper townsite.
+From glacier-fed lakes bluer than Ryan Gosling’s eyes to winding paths through untouched alpine meadows to breathtaking mountaintop views, there’s a hike for everyone in Jasper!
 The hardest part is choosing which trail to take. 🙂

 Half-day hikes in Jasper

-Just thirty minutes drive from the townsite, the Athabasca Falls are considered the most powerful falls in the Canadian Rockies.
-A quick walk in leads you to a network of trails around the falls and a canyon begging for you to take photos.
+Just thirty minutes drive south from the townsite along the Icefields Parkway, you’ll find Athabasca Falls.
+It’s considered the most powerful waterfall in the Canadian Rockies.
+A quick walk along the accessible pathways leads you to several viewpoints of the falls and the canyon, begging you to take photos.
+From here, there is a network of hiking trails to explore.
 Stay on the marked paths and be very careful of that ice cold-spray of glacier water!

 Athabasca Falls Information :